-- 1. There is a preferred range of 20-22 students for each class.
+- 1. There is a preferred range of 18-20 students for each class.
 Teachers will coordinate with ASB to decide the exact maximum class size for the given year.
-The budget for each class is based on 18 families. - 2.
+The budget for each class is based on 15 students or actual enrollment if it is higher at the time of budgeting. - 2.
 Students not attending every day shall still be considered full-time students. - 3.
 Only enrolled students are covered by insurance, therefore there will be no visiting children not enrolled in the Preschool, including siblings. - 4.
 Wallingford Preschool allows a maximum of two sets of multiples per class subject to Board approval.